 - Avoid raw or undercooked eggs (if they have not been pasteurized).
-Remember it's not just whole eggs or sunny side up eggs, but favorite dishes containing fresh eggs—like Caesar salad dressing, custards, smoothies, and some sauces.
-(Pasteurized Safest Choice™ eggs are safe, because they eliminate Salmonella bacteria with an all natural, warm water pasteurization process.)
+Remember it's not just whole eggs or sunny-side up eggs, but favorite dishes containing fresh eggs—like Caesar salad dressing, custards, smoothies, and some sauces.
+(Pasteurized Davidson's™ eggs are safe, because they eliminate Salmonella bacteria with an all natural, warm water pasteurization bath.)

 - Insist on well-cooked foods.
 When eating out, always request that your food be cooked thoroughly, especially meat, poultry, fish, and eggs.
 When a hot meal is served, make sure it's piping hot and thoroughly cooked.
 If it's lukewarm, send it back.

 Keep in mind that at this vulnerable time, there are many food safety risks.
 For example, pregnant women are 20 times more likely to get sick from Listeria bacteria, as compared with other healthy adults.
 Listeriosis (the foodborne illness) can injure mom and baby, sometimes resulting in stillbirth.
 Common sources are unpasteurized milk and cheeses.
 Examples are Feta, Brie, Camembert, blue-veined cheeses, queso blanco, and queso fresco cheeses.
 As with eggs, one of the best safeguards is to choose pasteurized cheeses and dairy products.
 The FDA cautions:

 - Do not eat raw (unpasteurized) milk or foods that contain unpasteurized milk.